CarmenSeesink/EliteBankTornadoFX/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-For development, the latest version of Visual Studio is required.
-The latest version can be downloaded from

 ### How to install